sendgrid/sendgrid-python/README.md

 * Check out the documentation for [Web API v3 endpoints](https://sendgrid.com/docs/API_Reference/Web_API_v3/index.html).
 * Review the corresponding [examples](https://github.com/sendgrid/sendgrid-python/blob/v3beta/examples).
-* From the root directory of this repo, use `from sendgrid import *`
+* If testing from the root directory of this repo, create a new file (e.g. test.py) and replace `import sendgrid` with `from sendgrid import *`
-* Check out the documentation for [Web API v3 /mail/send/beta endpoint](https://sendgrid.com/docs/API_Reference/Web_API_v3/Mail/index.html).

 ## Once we are out of v3 BETA, the following will apply